psadmin-io/PortalServletFilter/README.md

 * `X-PS-SESSION-COUNT` : Displays the current total open sessions to PIA
 * `X-PS-USERID` : Displays the client's user id (Enabled by default)

-## Configuration
-You can find the PortalServletFilter configuration in your PIA install under `domain/applications/piaconfig/properties/PortalServletFilter.properties`
-This config allows you to customize what headers you wanted added to responses.
-After making changes, you will need to restart the PIA server.

 ## Prerequisites
 * [Java 7]
 * PIA Common Library - You can normally find this library in your PIA install under `domain/applications/peoplesoft/pspc.war/WEB-INF/lib/piacommon.jar`